MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/web-form-properties.md

 On the **Web Form Step** that has fields that you would like to modify

-1. Click the **Metadata** link in the leftmost navigation area:
+1. Select the **Metadata** link in the leftmost navigation area:
-- To add a new record, click **Add New Web Form Metadata**.
+- To add a new record, select **Add New Web Form Metadata**.
-- To edit an existing record, double-click on a record in the grid.
+- To edit an existing record, double-click to select a record in the grid.

 ### Web form metadata properties